 On the first day of Khao Phansa Festival, Thais wear beautiful clothes to have a meal together with other family members, then go to the local temple in the early morning.
 After worshiping rituals, people began to respect Buddhism and prayed for luck by using perfume to clean Buddha statues.

-The monks age praying
+The monks are praying at Khao Phansa Festival

 The second day is called the preparation day as well as “Wan Nao” in Thai, known as the New Year's Eve in the Thai New Year.
 On this day, people do not say unlucky things or do any wrong or malevolent actions, houses are always cleaned and throw away things that are no longer used.